 Professional: Senior Pastoral Practitioner at St. John of God Hospital Murdoch

 My CPE supervisory philosophy is that people engaged in CPE can explore their story alongside the story of another.
 People are living human documents from which we can learn.
 The intersecting space of one’s own story, emotions, skills, values, beliefs and theology opens up the conversation for us to learn from where these attributes may sit similarly or differently from another to whom we offer pastoral ministry.
 From our new understandings we can explore together how this may assist or hinder our attempts to offer pastoral presence in hearing and sitting alongside another at often vulnerable times in their lives.
 The CPE group model of adult learning is an educational space which is safe enough yet also trusting enough to wonder, explore, learn and grow together using different learning strategies to enable us to become stronger in our own pastoral identity, in the pastoral competencies we use and in understanding the pastoral theological stance from which we live in the world.
 Each CPE group is a new opportunity to see people grow and it is a privilege to work in this context.

-Judith is a Level 2 Supervisor, now retired after twenty-five years as the Director of Clinical Pastoral Education at Royal Perth Hospital.
+Judith is a Clinical Pastoral Educator, now retired after twenty-five years as the Director of Clinical Pastoral Education at Royal Perth Hospital.